lovett/medley/README.md

 **server.socket_port**: The port the server should listen on.
 Default:
 `8085`

-**tools.conditional_auth.on**: Whether to require HTTP Basic authorization.
-Default: `False`

-**users**: If using conditional auth, a Python dictionary of usernames and passwords for Basic Auth.
-Default: `{}`

-**tools.conditional_auth.whitelist**: If using conditional auth, a space-separated string of IP addresses or fragments that are allowed to bypass authorization.
-Default: `None`

 **tools.gzip.on**: Whether to enable gzip compression.
 Default: `True`

 ## Acknowledgements